nero302/academic-kickstart/content/authors/admin/_index.md

 # Link to a PDF of your resume/CV from the About widget.
 # To enable, copy your resume/CV to `static/files/cv.pdf` and uncomment the lines below.
 [[menu.main]]
-  name = "Ivan Simpson-Kent CV"
+  name = "CV"
-  url = "/Desktop/Ivan Simpson-Kent CV.pdf"
+  url = "files/Ivan Simpson-Kent CV.pdf"
-  weight= 2.5
+  weight= 70
 # - icon: cv
 #   icon_pack: ai
 #   link: files/cv.pdf